Rayza-Slyce/Apex_Logistics_Recruitment_Lure_Investigation/README.md

 ## Introduction

 I came across this while casually scrolling LinkedIn.
-It wasn’t something I was actively hunting for, which is partly why it stood out.
+This post intrigued me, so I decided to dig into it and see what was actually behind it.

 The post described a recruitment-style lure using a Google Form that supposedly led to a suspicious payload.
 Rather than just take that at face value, I wanted to follow the chain myself and see what was actually happening behind it.